 With available storage capacities of over 2 TB, SSDs have become suitable replacements for standard hard drives in both desktops and laptops.
 They also work well for netbooks and other applications that don’t require a significant amount of storage and require components to be more slimline and more light.

-Large SSDs can be expensive though.
+Large solid state drives can be expensive though.
 In most cases it is a good idea to purchase a smaller SSD to use as your system c: drive where your operating system and programs are run and purchase a larger regular hard drive to store your data.
 Even better you may opt to use cloud storage for all of your important documents and photos.
-SSD drives will eventually see then end of life to the older style mechanical hard drives.
+SSD drives will eventually see the end of life to the older style mechanical hard drives.
 SSDs are becoming common with most systems on the market today.
 If you are in the market for a new PC or laptop, it is highly recommended that you look at options with an SSD.